 1929 – 1932

-Frankly, the previous image of the Indian did not resemble the image of a real Native American, so in 1929, a modified logo of the Indians appeared.
+Frankly, the previous image of the Indians did not resemble a real Native American, so in 1929, a modified logo was introduced.
 The logo depicted a chief in a white headdress with a red face and black outlines.

 1933 – 1938

 In 1933, the “Cleveland Indians” used a slightly more colorful and caricatured version of the logo.
 The logo depicted an Indian chief with a yellow face and black hair.
-He was dressed in a green shirt and headdress with white, beige, and red feathers.
+He wore a green shirt and a headdress with white, beige, and red feathers.

 1939 – 1945

-The twelfth logo of the Cleveland Indians depicted a life-like Native American with a red face and a black-and-white headdress against a background of a red-and-white striped circle.
+The twelfth Cleveland Indians logo depicted a lifelike Native American with a red face and a black-and-white headdress against a red-and-white striped circle.

 1946 – 1947